-The Company analyzes its tax positions under FIN 48 which prescribes recognition thresholds that must be met before a tax benefit is recognized in the financial statements and provides guidance on de-recognition, classification, interest and penalties, accounting in interim periods, disclosure, and transition.
-Under FIN 48, an entity may only recognize or continue to recognize tax positions that meet a "more likely than not" threshold.
+The Company analyzes its tax positions under accounting standards which prescribe recognition thresholds that must be met before a tax benefit is recognized in the financial statements and provides guidance on de-recognition, classification, interest and penalties, accounting in interim periods, disclosure, and transition.
+An entity may only recognize or continue to recognize tax positions that meet a "more likely than not" threshold.